The source of your symptoms may not be what you think

 Practitioners and Conditions Treated

 Osteopathic treatment is adapted to each individual and is suitable for clients of all ages, from newborns to seniors.
 Conditions treated by osteopathy include: joint dysfunction, arthritic pain, back and neck pain, whiplash, headaches, jaw problems, soft tissue injuries (sprains, tendinopathies), nerve pain (sciatica, tingling, numbness), difficult digestion (acid reflux, constipation), painful periods, chronic pelvic pain, bladder issues and pregnancy discomfort, plus colic, recurrent ear infections, and flattening of the head in babies.
 Many childhood issues can respond very positively to osteopathic intervention.
 The position that a baby adopts in the womb or a birth that is prolonged, too rapid, or assisted by forceps or vacuum can place considerable forces on a baby’s head.
-Cranial osteopathy can help mobilise and realign the bones of the head and jaw, and if orthodontia is necessary later it can help the cranium adapt to the changes.
+Cranial osteopathy can help mobilize and realign the bones of the head and jaw, and if orthodontia is necessary later it can help the cranium adapt to the changes.

 Graduates of the Canadian College of Osteopathy (CCO) receive a diploma in osteopathic manual practice D.O.M.P.
 The training is an intensive five-year, part-time program open to health professionals or those who already hold a university degree in the health sciences.
 In BC, manual osteopaths are called “Osteopathic Practitioners” and have distinguished themselves from Osteopathic Physicians.
 Osteopathic practitioners are not medical doctors and practice the traditional osteopathic approach as developed by Still and Sutherland.
 Osteopathy is covered in B.C. by most extended health care plans.